pamidur/aspect-injector/README.md

 - Injection into Methods, Properties, Events
 - Ability to wrap method around

+### Known issues ###
+- Cannot inject into assemblies built using new .csproj (typically .NetCore and .NetStandard assemblies).
+Fix - needed adoption of Mono.Cecil 0.10 which is in beta now.

 ### Concept ###

 Aspect is a class which contains a set of advices - methods which should be injected to certain points in the code.
 Each advice has mandatory attributes which define a kind of target class members (constructor, getter, setter, regular method etc.) and join points - points in the code where this advice should be injected (before target member, after or both).
 Aspects and advices are marked with appropriate attributes.
 For example, we have a class with one method marked as advice: